asigalov61/Endless-Piano/README.md

 ***

-### Try Endless-Piano quickly and freely in Google Colab:
+### Try Endless Piano quickly and freely in Google Colab:

 [![Open In Colab][colab-badge]][colab-notebook]